ibm-cloud-docs/containers/vpc-sbd-enable-existing.md

     ```
     {: pre}

 1. Wait for the process to complete.
 A variety of factors can influence how long it takes to enable your cluster to secure by default.
-In most cases it is finished in less than 5 minutes.
+Usually it finishes in less than 5 minutes.
 You can verify that the process is finished by inspecting your new security groups.
     - Your master VPE gateway security group `kube-vpegw-CLUSTERID` contains rules.
     - Your load balancer security group `kube-lbaas-CLUSTERID` contains rules.